 While helping clients plan their remodel, I’m often asked what changes will make their home low maintenance.
 Water softeners.
 I repeat – WATER SOFTENERS!
-Of course, there are other low maintenance changes we’ve addressed and you can read about them here.

 For now, I want to keep your focus on water softeners.
 I’m telling you about them not only as someone who’s been in the design and remodel field over 25 years, but as a Tucson resident.
 Before we installed a water softener, the calcium build up was so bad we had to replace our showerheads multiple times.

 Why the calcium buildup?
 Arizona’s water is full of minerals, particularly calcium, making it incredibly hard.
 Calcium creates white crystals in pipes and showerheads.
 These minerals leaves a hard to clean, white film on shower doors, walls, and tubs.
 Hard water also interferes with laundry, dishwashing, and even personal grooming.
 Dishes may be spotted on drying.
 Clothes can look dingy and feel harsh and scratchy.
 Hair is known to feel sticky and look dull.

 We recommend using WaterTech, a water softener which takes a step beyond the typical softeners sold at local home improvement warehouses.